zloe/ioBroker.idm-multitalent_002/README.md

 Basic readout of values is working.
 Missing documentation about the data structures/blocks.

-Attention, still experimental, ... the adapter sets values of the heatpump, so do not install unless you know what you are doing and contacted the author!
+Attention, still experimental, ... the adapter sets values of the heatpump, so do not install, unless you know what you are doing and contacted the author!

 ### Getting started